 - Keep Revolving Accounts Open

 It is very helpful that you maintain a variety of credit accounts.
 If you do not have four active credit cards, you might want to open some.
-If you have poor credit and are not approved for a typical credit card, you might want to set up a “secured credit card” account.
+If you have poor credit and are not approved for a typical credit card, you might want to set up a “secured credit card” account that will help in credit repairs.
 A secured credit card requires you to make a deposit that is equal to or more than your limit.
-This guarantees the bank that you will repay the loan and is an excellent way to establish credit.
+This guarantees the bank that you will repay the loan and is an excellent way to establish credit and get a credit repair report that favors you.

 - Use Caution When Applying for New Credit.